IRL2/nanover-docs/source/concepts/applications.rst

 User origin
 ~~~~~~~~~~~

-A user-origin is a suggestion to the client of how to situate its coordinate
+A user-origin is a suggestion to the client of how to position its coordinate
 space (and therefore avatar) relative to server space.
 This is used by the
 :ref:`radial orient <radial-orient>` server feature.

 .. note::

    Any client can add user-origin keys.
 This can be used, for instance, to
-   prototype alternative to the radial orient feature without modifying the server.
+   prototype alternatives to the radial orient feature without modifying the server.

-The suggested user origin describes where the server suggests a given user
+The user origin describes where the server suggests a given user places the center
-places the center of its game space and how to rotate that space.
-The
-origin is described as a protobuf Struct under the key
+of its client space and how to orient it.
+The origin is described as a protobuf
-``user-origin.<PLAYER_ID>`` where ``<PLAYER_ID>`` is the ID of the user to whom
+Struct under the key ``user-origin.<PLAYER_ID>`` where ``<PLAYER_ID>`` is the ID
-the suggestion is addressed.
+of the user to whom the suggestion is addressed.
 The Struct has the following keys:

-* ``position`` is the suggested location of the center for the user's game
+* ``position`` is the suggested location of the center for the user's client
   space in the server space;
-* ``rotation`` is a quaternion describing the rotation of the user's game
+* ``rotation`` is a quaternion describing the rotation of the user's client
   space in the server space.

-Client are free to ignore the user-origin suggestion and locate themselves in
+Clients are free to ignore the user-origin suggestion and locate themselves in
 the server space as they choose.

 .. warning::